April 10, 2022

 *

-This is the premiere release of a new 1080 copy of
+This is the premiere showing of a new 1080p copy of

 The movie will be available for viewing here at

-Further articles on CORNEILLE-BRECHT and an Interview with Christophe Clavertthe cinematographer of eleven of Straub's digital video films and actor in LA FRANCE CONTRE LES ROBOTS, are to come.
+Further articles on CORNEILLE-BRECHT and an Interview with Christophe Clavert (cinematographer of eleven of Straub's digital video films, collaborator, and actor in LA FRANCE CONTRE LES ROBOTS) are to come.

 For now, the film...